 For example, it could be when people walk by the house.
 Or when they hear loud noises.
 Or when they’re not getting attention.

-Paying close attention so you have an idea of what motivates them to bark will help you solve the problem.
+Pay close attention so you have an idea of what motivates them to bark and this will help you solve the problem.